Growing Minds Project

 Growing Mind’s birth to school pathway illustrates the joined-up approach to working with families with babies and children under five.
 It includes:

 • 60 free book for each child to keep, delivered once a month from birth to age five, via the Dolly Parton Imagination Library - here's more about our local Growing Minds and Peeple Imagination Library.
 This has helped not only to engage new families, but to support their confidence and enjoyment in sharing books.
 All families surveyed reported doing this on a weekly or daily basis.
-Growing Minds families had received a total of 3,533 Imagination Library books by April 2022.
+Growing Minds families have received a total of 11,321 Imagination Library books (April 2024).

 • Sharing initial information with families via people and services that they already have contact with, such as midwives, birth registrars, nursery nurses and health visitors.